Toaq, But Easy, at Least in the Beginning

 • móq - interrogative: used for asking questions

-As of Toaq Delta, speech acts are no longer “required”, but something is still required to separate the sentences.
-You will be introduced to that in a future lesson.
+As of Toaq Delta, da and móq are no longer “required” are the ends of sentences; they can be implied, but something is still required to mark the boundary between sentences.
+You will be introduced to another way to separate sentences in the next lesson.

 1.4 -